 Again, a no-brainer, or either this is something you have thought of and dismissed it as too much work.
 Don’t think that way.
 Halfway through the month, check your filter and if it need a few swipes with a dusting cloth or a vacuum attachment, go for it.
-You will be surprised at how much of a difference this can make.
+You will be surprised at how much of a difference this can make to save money on your summer power bill.
 An air filter that is dirty will have to work twice as hard, and that means more energy that your HVAC unit is exerting.

 3. Fans are your friends.

 Both ceiling fans and upright (floor) fans help keep the air circulating and can make your home feel more comfortable without you having to keep your HVAC running at a low (colder) temperature.
 Also, using fans to keep the air circulating while you aren’t home will mean that HVAC doesn’t have to run twice as hard when you come home and turn it down.